-The Islands of Stone project, led by Fraser Sturt (University of Southampton), Duncan Garrow (University of Reading) and Angela Gannon (Historic Environment Scotland) and funded by the Arts and Humanities Research Council was created to further investigate artificial islets (often known as crannogs) in the Outer Hebrides.
+The Islands of Stone project, with Fraser Sturt (University of Southampton), Duncan Garrow (University of Reading), Angela Gannon (Historic Environment Scotland), and Stephanie Blankshein (University of Southampton) and funded by the Arts and Humanities Research Council, was created to further investigate artificial islets (often known as crannogs) in the Outer Hebrides.
 Crannogs are an evocative category of archaeological site and are widely dispersed geographically and chronologically.
 They are located across Scotland and Ireland and are generally considered to date anywhere between the Late Bronze Age and post-medieval periods.
 Over 550 crannogs (and related site types) are recorded in Scotland, with the Outer Hebrides representing a particular hotspot in their distribution.
 There are currently 170 known sites in the Outer Hebrides, and the vast majority of these remain completely undated.

 Following on from excavations conducted by archaeologist Ian Armit at a single site in North Uist, the Submerged Neolithic of the Western Isles project (led by Fraser Sturt and Duncan Garrow) combined underwater, aerial and ground based survey at a further three islets on the Isle of Lewis, confirming that these sites were also constructed during the Neolithic.
 Thus we now have compelling evidence for a much earlier conception of artificial islet construction and use in the Outer Hebrides, belonging to the first farming communities.